 Electric Thermal Energy Storage

-GWh scale & cost competitive
+GWh scale & for different applications

 - The first test site with 5 MWh capacity was implemented in 2014